orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/themes/pebble.md

 ### Filters

+Orchid allows for custom functions and filters to be registered.
+While Pebble makes a distinction between filters and functions (filters designed to mutate data, while functions produce data), Orchid treats them the same.
+Custom Filters simply move the first parameter from inside the function arguments to being the variable that is filtered.
+So the following two snippets are the same.

+{% highlight 'jinja' %}
+{% verbatim %}
+{{ link('itemId') }}
+{{ anchor('title', 'itemId') }}
+{% endverbatim %}
+{% endhighlight %}

+{% highlight 'jinja' %}
+{% verbatim %}
+{{ 'itemId' | link }}
+{{ 'title' | anchor('itemId') }}
+{% endverbatim %}
+{% endhighlight %}

+An Orchid function, once registered, can be wrapped and enabled for any template language, not just Pebble, allowing you to use the same set of tools across many languages if the language is set up to handle it.

 ### Tags

 Tags added by Orchid generally come in two flavors: ones that have a closing tag, and ones that do not.
 Tags that have